 The concept of “orgasmic birth” first received mainstream attention in the U.S. in January 2009, when the documentary Orgasmic Birth: The Best-Kept Secret aired in primetime on 20/20, prompting, presumably, some living room spit takes on the validity of the idea that orgasms help induce labour.
 The maternity ward application of decades-old research on masturbation as a natural painkiller — the release of oxytocin potentially soothes contractions and moves things along — shocked some and intrigued others enough that orgasmic birth seems, based on press coverage (finding numbers on this is impossible), to have had a brief moment.
 Now, the idea of climactic or pleasurable delivery seems to be gaining traction again.
 Women’s Day and Vice recently profiled Angela Gallo, an Australian doula, masturbating through her birth, and Fox News covered the “new” idea as well.
 It’s a sexy topic made sexier, perhaps, by the frank joy with which believers are happy to discuss their experiences and recommendations on camera.

 “I often recommend sex and masturbation before and during childbirth.
 Sex is safe in pregnancy right up until your water breaks,” Sarah Winward, a Toronto-based doula, says, noting that after the water breaks, sex or internal masturbation is not advisable, due to an increased risk of infection.
 “Clitoral stimulation is safe throughout labor and birth as it does not involve inserting anything into the vagina.”

 Still, the science of orgasmic birth is murky at best.
 Although many midwives and doulas like Winward suggest sex, masturbation and the orgasm that come with it might help induce labor, one 2012 Malaysian study found that it didn’t make much of a difference either way.
-And some experts believe that clitoral stimulation to induce labor can actually pose health risks.
+And some experts believe that using orgasms to induce labor can actually pose health risks.
 Though there is not a massive body of research on orgasmic birth, it’s already clear that sexual pleasure and childbirth are entwined in complicated ways (which isn’t exactly news to anyone who has had either sex or a child).